HugoBruins/cancatchers/python/codeforplotting 2/readme.md

 # Instructions:

 1. Let [live_monitoring.py]( https://github.com/HugoBruins/cancatchers/tree/master/python/live_monitoring "live_monitoring") generate a data file.
-2. Put this file in the same file as the code (codeforplotting2.py)
+2. Put this file in the same file as the code (codeforplotting2.py).
 3. If you have any gps data, generate a map.png as told in these [instructions](https://github.com/HugoBruins/cancatchers/tree/master/python/Plot%20everything#how-can-i-get-my-own-map-image "instructions").
 Drop the map.png in the same file as the code and your text file.
-4. Edit codeforplotting2.py using whatever IDE you use, and change
-   > data_file_name = '28receiver_data.txt'
-   to whatever your text file is called, if you didn't change anything from the monitoring code this should only be a number
+4. Edit codeforplotting2.py using whatever IDE you use, and change `data_file_name = '28receiver_data.txt'` to whatever your text file is called, if you didn't change anything from the monitoring code this should only be a number.
-5. Run the code and profit
+5. Run the code and profit.